trilemma-dev/SecureXPC/FAQ.md

 This simplicity is achieved in a few key ways:
 - Full Swift concurrency (`async` and `await`) support means there's no need to use callback closures
-- Bi-directional functionality is exposed as an `AsyncThrowingStream` instead of adhoc function calls and/or polling
+- Bi-directional functionality is exposed as an `AsyncThrowingStream` instead of adhoc function calls
-- Routing is built into SecureXPC, you don't have to roll your own solution as you would when using the C API
+- Routing is built into SecureXPC so you don't have to roll your own solution as you would when using the C API
 - Security is automatic in most cases

 ## It's secure